rempairamore/uptimePluma/README.md

 Track your websites uptime with GitHub Actions - no extra servers required

 > Why "Pluma"?
-In Bologna's dialect, "pluma" means being flat broke - just like the lint in your empty pockets.
+In Bolognese dialect, "pluma" means being flat broke - just like the lint in your empty pockets.
 And this tool keeps your wallet just as empty: zero costs, zero servers.

 ## How it works